1. How do I request something through interlibrary loan?

 4. How much does interlibrary loan cost?

 Interlibrary loan is typically free for users, as the library pays borrowing and shipping costs.

 If an item obtained through interlibrary loan is damaged or lost, however, charges may be passed on to the borrower.

 5. How will I know when my interlibrary loan item has arrived?

 You will receive an email to your Randolph-Macon email account when your item has arrived.

 - Books can be picked up at the Library Information Desk during regular library hours.
 Interlibrary loan books not claimed within two weeks will be returned to the lending library.

 - Copies of journal articles that arrive electronically will be sent to your TIPASA account drop box.
+The system will automatically send you a notice that your electronic item is ready for viewing.
+Please be sure to monitor your email's quarantine box, as occasionally the notices may end up there instead of in your inbox.
 You can see these articles by clicking on the 'View Electronically Received Articles' link.
 Articles that arrive as paper copies can be picked up at the Library Information Desk.
 Faculty who have elected not to receive electronic copies can also pick up their articles at the Library Information Desk.